-February 22, 2021 Update – Long-time Guys With Rides followers may remember we first featured this custom ’65 El Camino way back in October 2019 when the seller originally asked $23,000.
+February 22, 2021 Update – Long-time Guys With Rides followers may remember when we first featured this custom ’65 El Camino way back in October 2019 when the seller originally asked $23,000.
 At that point, the seller described the car as having a 355 cubic / 425 horsepower motor.
 Now they state the car has a 350 cubic inch small block topped with a four-barrel carburetor.
-We love the color and the look of this El Camino, and now the price is much nicer than the original ask.
-If interested, you can find it here on Craigslist in Newington, Connecticut for $15,500.
-Good luck with the purchase!
+We love this El Camino’s color and look, and now the price is much nicer than the original ask.

 May 19, 2020 Update: fast forward another six weeks, and despite no sale during that time, the seller posted a fresh listing with no change is his asking price thus far.
 With a fresh motor (only 1,000 miles), rebuilt automatic transmission, and a refreshed front suspension, this El Camino appears ready for the summer cruise season as social distancing restrictions continue to ease.

 March 31, 2020 Update: when we first featured this cool blue ’65 El Camino back on October 8, 2019, the private seller wanted $23,000.
 Apparently, he wasn’t able to sell their Ute last fall as we just came across this fresh post with a price lowered to $21,500.

 Originally listed for sale in October 2019 on Craigslist in Newington, Connecticut, is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is once again asking $23,000, which relying on the Hagerty Insurance Online Valuation Tool as a guide means it is currently priced between this guide’s #3 “Good” estimate of $19,700 its #2 “Excellent” appraisal of $25,400.